scale-router-io/scale-swap-router/README.md

 # 🦎 Scale

-Scale provides applications built for Solana arbitrage trading.
+Scale provides trading applications built for Solana.

 This is the official distribution repository of the binary for the Scale Swap Router.